Debugging can be quite time-consuming and painful. Reduce the pain and improve your skills with this lesson.

 We should get a debugger that looks similar to this

 We can also open the watch tab on the right side of the debugger.
 Currently, it will say "No watch expressions", but we can add some by pressing the plus button.
-Let's watch the variable a, which should be the 3 right now.
+Let's watch the variable a

 We can also add a line in our script that says